-The price of fuel may be low now, but how long until it spikes up again?
+The price of fuel is notoriously volatile.
 Even when prices are low, fuel is still a significant expense for your fleet.
 Fluctuating fuel prices make it difficult to accurately predict how much your fleet's fuel will cost in any given time period.

 Regular and on-time vehicle maintenance is one of the biggest challenges faced by service managers.
 It also helps keep your fleet productive.
 Vehicles that are subject to unexpected breakdowns will cause delays and lost productivity.
 And vehicles that are not maintained regularly will incur excess wear and tear that create bigger, more expensive repairs in the long run.